Republicanism: Renaissance republicanism

 In Europe, republicanism was revived in the late Middle Ages when a number of states, which arose from medieval communes, embraced a republican system of government.
 These were generally small but wealthy trading states in which the merchant class had risen to prominence.
 Haakonssen notes that by the Renaissance, Europe was divided, such that those states controlled by a landed elite were monarchies, and those controlled by a commercial elite were republics.
 The latter included the Italian city-states of Florence, Genoa, and Venice and members of the Hanseatic League.
 One notable exception was Dithmarschen, a group of largely autonomous villages, which confederated in a peasants' republic.
 Building upon concepts of medieval feudalism, Renaissance scholars used the ideas of the ancient world to advance their view of an ideal government.
 Thus the republicanism developed during the Renaissance is known as 'classical republicanism' because it relied on classical models.
 This terminology was developed by Zera Fink in the 1940s, but some modern scholars, such as Brugger, consider it confuses the "classical republic" with the system of government used in the ancient world.
 'Early modern republicanism' has been proposed as an alternative term.
 It is also sometimes called civic humanism.
 Beyond simply a non-monarchy, early modern thinkers conceived of an ideal republic, in which mixed government was an important element, and the notion that virtue and the common good were central to good government.
 Republicanism also developed its own distinct view of liberty.

 Renaissance authors who spoke highly of republics were rarely critical of monarchies.
 While Niccolò Machiavelli's Discourses on Livy is the period's key work on republics, he also wrote the treatise The Prince, which is better remembered and more widely read, on how best to run a monarchy.
 The early modern writers did not see the republican model as universally applicable; most thought that it could be successful only in very small and highly urbanized city-states.
 Jean Bodin in Six Books of the Commonwealth (1576) identified monarchy with republic.

-Classical writers like Tacitus, and Renaissance writers like Machiavelli tried to avoid an outspoken preference for one government system or another.
+Classical writers like Tacitus tried to avoid an outspoken preference for one government system or another.
 Enlightenment philosophers, on the other hand, expressed a clear opinion.
 Thomas More, writing before the Age of Enlightenment, was too outspoken for the reigning king's taste, even though he coded his political preferences in a utopian allegory.

 In England a type of republicanism evolved that was not wholly opposed to monarchy; thinkers such as Thomas More, John Fisher and Sir Thomas Smith saw a monarchy, firmly constrained by law, as compatible with republicanism.